-Matt Watkins is a British artist based in Birmingham UK.
-Matt began his career founding the Beat13 collective in 1999, producing exhibitions, publications and the Beat13 gallery in his home town.
+Matt Watkins is a creative director and artist based in Birmingham UK.
+Matt began his career founding the Beat13 arts collective in 1999, producing exhibitions, publications and the Beat13 gallery in his home town.

 In 2000 Matt started working with Jamie Hewlett as designer/animator on the virtual-band Gorillaz.
 Originally perceived as an experimental art-band project, the intrigue created by the award-winning website alongside modish collaborations with musicians and artists propelled the group to global acclaim and Grammy-winning status.
 Hewlett won the Design Museum’s Designer of The Year in 2006.